Surat Thani Lower Southern Gulf, Thailand Travel Guide

 Songthaews are the most common form of local public transport in Surat Thani city and its surrounding areas.
 They are modified pickup trucks with two benches in the back, serving as shared taxis.

-Official route maps in English are generally not available; rely on asking locals or drivers for directions and routes.
+Official route maps in English are generally not available; rely on asking locals or private drivers for directions and routes.
 Use Google Maps to identify your approximate location and destination.

 Public transportation systems in Surat Thani, including songthaews and minivans, are generally not designed for wheelchair accessibility.
 Boarding and alighting can be challenging for those with mobility limitations.